Hi, I’m Jakob.

 I think that revealing what makes nature tick at the most fundamental level is the most important and most fun thing in the world.
 This is why I spent almost all of my time thinking, reading and writing about physics.

-A lot of people would love to learn more about theoretical physics, but unfortunately, too many become discouraged because they can’t grasp some of the concepts.
-Too many people think they aren’t smart enough.
-However, intelligence is not the problem here.
-Instead, the main reason so many struggle is that there are so many bad explanations floating around.
+One of my main motivations to write is that currently, too many people think they aren’t smart enough for physics because they don’t realize that the main reason they struggle is that there are so many bad explanations.
 Most authors don’t write to help the reader understand, but instead to appear super-smart.

 One of my favorite mantras is: “any scientist who [can’t] explain to an eight-year-old what he [is] doing [is] a charlatan.”
-Only when I’ve found a simple explanation, I have truly understood the topic.
+Only when I’ve found a simple explanation, I’m confident to say I truly understood the topic.

-I write regularly about the simple explanations that I find for seemingly highly complicated concepts.
+Whenever I find the time I write about simple explanations that I find for seemingly highly complicated concepts.
 In addition, I publish the notes I take when I stumble upon something interesting here.
 I certainly don’t have all the answers, but I’m always happy to share what I’ve learned so far.

-For a long time, as most students studying physics, I was completely bewildered by the multitude of concepts and equations in modern physics.
+For a long time, like most students of physics, I was completely bewildered by the multitude of concepts and equations in modern physics.
 While I was able to apply the equations and concepts to solve specific problems, I always had the troubling feeling that I don’t really understand.

 To help students understand the “Hows” and “Whys” behind the best theories of nature that we have, I wrote a textbook called “Physics from Symmetry”.
 It is basically the textbook I wished had existed when I started my journey in physics.